mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 In general, it is still best to have metadata that don't change over time and you analyse often to be tracked as event or user properties.
 Do refer to the FAQ section on [When shouldn't I use Lookup Tables?](/docs/data-structure/lookup-tables#when-shouldnt-i-use-lookup-tables)

 ## How do I upload a Lookup Table?

+> Note: Only Project Owners and Admins can create global lookup tables mappings.
+Analysts and Consumers can only create local mappings within reports.

+### Globally using Lexicon
 Lookup Tables are accessible via Lexicon.
 Go to **Lexicon > Import > Lookup Table** to upload a CSV file or manage existing lookup tables.

 ![image](/lexicon-lookup-table.png "Lexicon Lookup Tables")